nhejazi/ph242c-longit-data/README.md

 Group Members: Nima Hejazi & James Mason

-Project Title: _Examining Tutoring Efficacy in Primary School_
+Project Title: _An Examination of Tutoring Efficacy in Schools_

 These are just materials for the poster produced for this data analysis project.